Ditching Anki for Bunpro?

 I know ultimately the decision of whether or not i should drop anki is up to me, but i’d rather get some second hand opinion.
 Has anyone here gone through a similar situation?
 Is there a hidden benefit to anki i quite can’t grasp, or would focusing only on bp/wk work better for me?

-4 Likes
+6 Likes

 I use the three as well (Anki, Bunpro and WaniKani).
 It took me some time to integrate and recognize the value of Anki in my daily SRS-based Japanese learning routine.

-From my humble opinion, I found Anki to be a good complement when used to learn words/I encounter in the wild—e.g. when reading—and that are not already included in WaniKani and/or Bunpro.
+From my humble opinion, I found Anki to be a good complement when used to learn words I encounter in the wild—e.g. when reading—and that are not already included in WaniKani and/or Bunpro.
 In this way, it sticks much more than using a pre-made deck and I know exactly what to expect when opening Anki, as I know what to expect when going to WaniKani.
 Regarding settings, I have never changed anything, as I found the defaults suiting my need—reviewing a couple of vocabulary cards every now and then.

-As a final note, this series of articles on Anki really helped to grasp how it works and how to use it effectively.
+As a final note, this series of articles on Anki really helped me to grasp how it works and how to use it effectively.
 It might help you as well.

 Bunpro is weaker when it comes to learning more advanced vocab.